Proposal Planning Resources

 - Description of Content: Public section: all information.
 (Information provided in the Description of Content: Confidential section will not be made public.)

-- Vendor quotes (if applicable): Applicants working with an external digitization vendor will need to provide copies of at least two quotes or proposed contracts for subcontracted work associated with this project, in which the relevant work to be conducted and costs incurred are clearly delineated.
+- Vendor subcontracts/quotes and rationale (if applicable): Applicants working with an external digitization vendor will be asked to provide any subcontracts for or proposals for work associated with this project that supports the proposed costs listed in the budget documents as well as proposals from additional or alternative providers considered.
 See CLIR’s Guidelines for grants involving consultants or subcontractors (.pdf) for more information.
+Applicants will also be given the opportunity to explain why a particular vendor was chosen.

 Questions About Core Values

 The six core values are: scholarship, comprehensiveness, connectedness, collaboration, sustainability, and openness.
-Additional information on the program’s core values can be found here.
+Additional information on the program’s core values can be found on the program’s homepage.

 See also: Making the Rules: Where to Start, Re:Thinking (Blog post, November 25, 2014).